HuaizhengZhang/PyTorch4DL/index.md

 ## Prerequisites
 1. Proficiency in Python
    - Familiar with Numpy, matplotlib
-2. Basic knowledge of Linear Algebra (MIT 18.06), Probability (MIT 6.041 / 6.431)
+2. Basic knowledge of Linear Algebra [(MIT 18.06)](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/), Probability [(MIT 6.041 / 6.431)](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/)
-3. Basic knowledge of Machine Learning (Andrew Ng's Machine Learning)
+3. Basic knowledge of Machine Learning [(Andrew Ng's Machine Learning)](http://cs229.stanford.edu/syllabus.html)

+## FAQ
+- Do I need to bring my laptop?
+- Yes.
+We have many practice in class.
+Please remember to bring your own laptop to our class.

+- Can I work in groups for the assignment?
+- Yes.
+At most 3 in a group.

 ## Schedule
+### Lecture 0: Introduction of Artificial intelligence (Guest lecture by [Prof Wen Yonggang](http://www.ntu.edu.sg/home/ygwen/))

 ### Lecture 1: Basic Knowledge of Pytorch [[Tutorial]](zhanghuaizheng.info) [[Slide_1]](zhanghuaizheng.info) [[code]](zhanghuaizheng.info)
 - Comparison of Pytorch, Tensorflow and Keras
 - Dynamic graphs